KushDingies/CFB-Coach/README.md

 **College Football Coach: Playcalling Edition**

 This is an expansion of Antdroidx's expansion of /u/jonesguy14's College Football Coach android game.
-My intention is to take the amazingly in depth base provided by them and add in a playcalling feature, to
+My intention is to take the amazingly in depth base provided by them and add in a playcalling feature, to increase in-game strategy and make playing games more exciting.

 Forked from https://github.com/antdroidx/CFB-Coach/
 All credit for all previous work goes to Antdroidx and /u/jonesguy14!
 This would not have been possible without the fantastic base that they provided to work on.